Sealing of Criminal Records / Expungement Attorney Columbus Ohio

 Understanding The Columbus Ohio Expungement Law Process

 The record expungement process begins by filing a written application with the court, in which the applicant requests that a particular conviction be expunged and sealed.
 Most courts typically require a fee of less than $100 per expungement application.
 After the court receives and processes an expungement application, it forwards the application to the Prosecutor’s Office for review and response.
 The Prosecutor’s Office will typically respond in writing concerning the position of the State on the issue of record expungement.

 When reviewing an application for expungement, the Prosecutor’s Office checks to see if four distinct criteria have been satisfied:

 - The applicant must have received a final discharge on the conviction.
 An individual is not eligible to seek expungement of a criminal conviction until after final discharge of the case.
 If an individual is not placed on probation by the court, final discharge of the case is the date of conviction.
 If an individual is placed on probation by the court, final discharge of the case is the date of termination of the probation.

 - The application must be filed after the statutory waiting period.
 The law in Ohio provides that an individual is not eligible to seek expungement until one year after the final discharge of a qualifying misdemeanor charge.
-An individual is not eligible until three years after the final discharge of a qualifying felony charge if convicted of one (1) felony; four (4) years after the final discharge of a qualifying felony charge if convicted of two (2) felonies; and five (5) years after the final discharge of a qualifying felony.
+An individual is not eligible to seek expungement until three years after the final discharge of a qualifying felony charge if convicted of one (1) felony; four (4) years after the final discharge of a qualifying felony charge if convicted of two (2) felonies; and five (5) years after the final discharge of a qualifying felony.